Introduction

 The procedure performed* is dependent mainly on the location of the tumour (typically as open procedures):

-- Head of the pancreas typically undergo a pancreaticoduodenectomy (termed a Whipple’s procedure) with regional lymphadenectomy
+- Head of the pancreas lesions typically undergo a pancreaticoduodenectomy (termed a Whipple’s procedure) with regional lymphadenectomy

-- Body or tail of pancreas typically undergo a distal pancreatectomy +/- splenectomy with regional lymphadenectomy
+- Body or tail of pancreas typically undergo a distal pancreatectomy and splenectomy with regional lymphadenectomy

 There is a high morbidity associated with these procedures; specific complications include formation of a pancreatic fistula, delayed gastric emptying, and pancreatic insufficiency.

-All surgical patients should receive adjuvant chemotherapy, typically either with gemcitabine or 5-fluorouracil (5-FU).
+All surgical patients should receive adjuvant chemotherapy, with patient fitness typically defining the regime chosen.

 Whipple’s Procedure